-This report provides the canvas weave densities and local thread angle variations of On the Bank of the Seine, Bennecourt (W0110 / 1922.427) by Claude Monet held in the collection of the Art Institute of Chicago.
+This report provides the canvas weave densities and local thread angle variations of On the Bank of the Seine, Bennecourt (W110 / 1922.427) by Claude Monet held in the collection of the Art Institute of Chicago.
 Automatic counts were made from high resolution digital scans of x-rays (600 dpi, 1:1 with painting surface; 8-bit greyscale).
 These x-rays, at sufficient enlargement, expose the canvas weave to be in the "plain" category.
 Software automates the process of determining, across the entire scanned x-ray, the thread count of the canvas weave pattern in two directions (nearly vertical and nearly horizontal in the x-ray) and the angles of these threads referenced to true vertical and horizontal respectively.
-The thread-count processing software revealed the average (avg) and standard deviation ( $\sigma$ ) of the thread counts and angles for the horizontal and vertical threads for the entire painting to be
+The thread-count processing software revealed the average (avg) and standard deviation (σ) of the thread counts and angles for the horizontal and vertical threads for the entire painting to be

-W0110 avg σ
+W110 avg σ

 horizontal thread density (th/cm) 30.3 0.8

 vertical thread density (th/cm) 28.7 1.3

-horizontal thread angle (degrees) 1.4 2.2
+horizontal thread angle (degrees) 1.4 2.3

-vertical thread angle (degrees) 0.2 1.2
+vertical thread angle (degrees) 0.2 1.3

 The warp threads were determined by visual examination of the weave and angle maps to correspond to the horizontal threads.
+From the x-rays, the weave was determined to be a plain (rectilinear) pattern.